camilleC/SpanishTutor/README.md

 ollama run llama3.2
 ```

-2. Run the Spanish Tutor:
+2. Run the Spanish Tutor from the directory containing setup.py:
 ```bash
 spanish-tutor
 ```